GHDDI-AILab/Targeting2019-nCoV/docs/clinical.md

 ![types_of_trials](http://ghddiai.oss-cn-zhangjiakou.aliyuncs.com/file/figure_types.png)

 Similarily, using the same data, a preliminary small molecule treatment list with clinical trial counts was automatically generated using relevant key words.
-This list is only an estimate and will be updated weekly.
+This list is only an estimate and will be updated daily.

 [Download Treatment list](http://ghddiai.oss-cn-zhangjiakou.aliyuncs.com/file/druglist.csv)